WINGS OVER CAMBRIDGE

 One intention that Alf had planned for the fuselage of the fighter was to actually turn it into a racing car!
 This would have been a sight to behold indeed, but before he could begin, he said someone came along with a cheque book and offered him a good figure, so he let it go.

 The final part of the Corsair to reside at the Hamilton Road home was the engine cowling which they had used in their garden.
 Kay said they had put it over the septic tank outlet to stop anyone from running it over, and eventually a garden was developed inside the cowl.
-Before the couple sold up the Hamilton Road property to retire into a smaller house in town, the cowl too was removed, sold to a "big bloke" from Auckland.
-Alf could not remember the man's name but he did say the man had been several times over the years buying parts of the Corsair.
-Subsequent enquiries has found that this man was Mr Ross Jowett, an enthusiast who was attempting to recreate a Corsair using several airframes and pieces at Ardmore.
-This page here shows photos of the Corsair project at Ardmore.
+Before the couple sold up the Hamilton Road property to retire into a smaller house in town, the cowl too was removed, sold to a collector from Auckland.

-The following letter arrived by email from Cambridge resident Keith Rimmer, with his own excellent memories
+On the 10th of May 2006 the following email from ex-Cambridge resident Keith Rimmer, with his own excellent memories

 of the Walsh's Corsair, and what became of it: